Learning Pixel Trajectories with Multiscale Contrastive Random Walks

 We found that our models outperform many recent unsupervised optical flow methods, including the (3-frame) {\bf MFOccFlow}~\cite{Janai2018ECCV} and {\bf EPIFlow}.
 In particular, we significantly outperform the recent {\bf SelFlow} method~\cite{liu2019selflow}, despite the fact that it takes 3 frames as input at {\em test} time and uses Census Transform features.
 By contrast, our model {\em uses no hand-crafted image features}.
 The highest performing method is the very recent, highly optimized {\bf SMURF} model\cite{stone2021smurf}, which uses the RAFT~\cite{teed2020raft} architecture instead of PWC-net and which extends UFlow~\cite{jonschkowski2020matters}.
 This model uses a variety of additional training signals, such as extensive data augmentation, occlusion inpainting with multi-stage training, self-distillation, and hand-crafted features.

 \mysection{Discussion} We have proposed a method for learning dense motion estimation using multiscale contrastive random walks.
-We see our work as a step toward unifying self-supervised tracking and optical flow.
-By extending methods from the former, our model obtains a useful learning signal for dense temporal correspondence from multi-frame video, and learns representations well-suited for nonparametric matching and label transfer.
-Through its use of multiscale matching and architectures from the latter, it obtains dense motion estimates and handles occlusion.
-As a result, we obtain a single model for unsupervised optical flow, pose tracking, and video object segmentation.

-\mypar{Limitations and impact.} Motion analysis has many applications, such as in health monitoring, surveillance, and security.
+We see our work as a potential step toward unifying self-supervised tracking and optical flow.
+Moreover, the model can learn from internet video, which suggests that the emergent representations of such a hierarchical tracker may learn interesting part-whole structure at scale. \mypar{Limitations and impact.} Motion analysis has many applications, such as in health monitoring, surveillance, and security.
 There is also a potential for the technology to be used for harmful purposes if weaponized.
-The released models are limited in scope to the benchmark datasets used in training.
+The released models are limited in scope to the datasets used in training.

-\mypar{Acknowledgements.} We thank David Fouhey for the helpful feedback.
+\mypar{Acknowledgements.} We thank David Fouhey and Jeff Fessler for the helpful feedback.
 AO thanks Rick Szeliski for introducing him to multi-frame optical flow.
 This research was supported in part by Toyota Research Institute, Cisco Systems, and Berkeley Deep Drive.

 { }